 Lily Similar to the daffodil, the lily represents purity and virtue.
 You’ll often see them on altars around Easter.
 Specific types of lilies have their own meanings.
 For instance, tiger lilies represent prosperity.
 If you have a friend who likes to play the lottery, this might be the flower for her.
 Pattern: Monet’s Lily Square

 Poppy Poppies are the flower of choice for remembrance ceremonies and holidays such as Veterans Day and Memorial Day.
 They signify consolation.
 Use one of these free crochet afghan square patterns to commemorate a loved one.
-Patterns: Poppy Remembrance Square, Pink Poppy Flower Square
+Pattern: Poppy Remembrance Square.

 Sunflower The sunflower is so named because of its yellow petals and the way it leans into the sunlight.
 In some cultures, they represent longevity, so they’re a great birthday gift.
 Pattern: Sunflower Granny Square